vividcode/LiveWeather/Readme.md

 # Limitations/Caveats:

-- No UI tests are considered within the scope.
-They can be easily implemented using [XCUIApplication()](https://developer.apple.com/documentation/xctest/xcuiapplication) API.

-- Due to **SnapKit** dependency, minimum deployment target is iOS 13+.
-Previous version support produces unexpected auto-layout errors.

 - Debug version updates weather every 10 seconds, just to minimize wait.
 Prod version uses 1 minute.
   This, and many more configurations, can be configured using [Constants.swift](https://github.com/vividcode/LiveWeather/blob/main/LiveWeather/Utilities/Constants.swift).